 Esken, the aviation and energy infrastructure group, is listed on the London Stock Exchange.
 As at the end of the financial year to 29 February 2020, Esken had over 1,400 employees operating across five main operating divisions at sites throughout the United Kingdom.

 The operating divisions can be summarised as follows:

 Aims to deliver a first-class passenger experience through its ownership of London Southend Airport and Carlisle Lake District Airport, along with the provision of ground handling services across other UK airports.

 Is the number one supplier of biomass in the UK, sourcing, processing and supplying fuel to biomass plants under a mix of short and long-term contracts.

-The Group’s internal policies reflect our commitment in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.
+Esken’s internal policies reflect our commitment in all our business relationships to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.

 All internal policies are reviewed regularly to ensure they are appropriate, well communicated and promote continued compliance with the Act and other applicable legislation.

 The following key policies are in place which relate to the controls relevant to the prevention of slavery and human trafficking in our operations:

 - Modern Slavery & Human Trafficking Policy.
 This has been introduced in September 2020 and reaffirms our commitment to tackling modern slavery (MS) and setting out the standards expected of all employees.
 We also reiterate guidance in relating to reporting concerns to relating to MS via the whistleblowing hotline.